EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `deriveVariables_simple`: derives variables from other sindbad models and saves them into land.deriveVariables
+- `deriveVariables_simple`: Incudes derivation of few variables that may be commonly needed for optimization against some datasets.

 </details>